Skip to content

 }

 For testing, use the built-in InMemoryRecordStorage which keeps records in memory.
-It accepts both KeywordSearchRequest and SimilaritySearchRequest, but implements both as simple case-insensitive substring matching (no vector embeddings).
+It supports both KeywordSearchRequest (implemented as case-insensitive substring matching) and SimilaritySearchRequest (implemented as a Jaccard coefficient over case-insensitive word sets); no vector embeddings are used.